 Enterprise Network Security and Spear Phishing

-Believing that the traffic on the internal network is ‘clean’ can be a false assumption.
-Remember, it's the internal users that bring the malware into the network and it isn't always caused by taking a laptop home at night.
+Believing the traffic on the internal network to be clean can be a false assumption.
+Remember: it's the internal users that bring the malware into the network and it isn't always because they took their laptop home at night.
 New types of malware are trying to infiltrate the corporate network every minute and the number one tactic is spear phishing via email.
-Most employees no better than to click on anything suspicious because they understand that this isn't their "lucky day!!!”.
-But, true to the old saying “persistence pays off”, eventually someone somewhere will click on a bad link and the malware then has a potential way in.
-Once in, it may take months if ever to discover it.
-Ideally, enterprise network security should address ongoing issues like this.
+Most employees know better than to click on anything suspicious because they understand that this isn't their "lucky day!!!"
+But "persistence pays off," and eventually someone somewhere will click on a bad link and the malware will have a way in.
+Once in, it may take months to discover—if you ever do.
+Ideally, enterprise network security should address ongoing issues like this.Network Intrusion Detection

 Network Traffic Monitoring

-Contact Plixer - one of the best in NetFlow Collection.
+Contact Plixer - one of the best in NetFlow collection.